1000 WOODEN BALLS 2015

 A whole decade later for Peekskill Project 6, and as homage to BEDT, Haslund has recreated what took place at the waterfront in Brooklyn.
 On a different vacant piece of land, she has performed a series of activities around one thousand wooden balls, as she imagines they happened in BEDT in 2000.

 During Haslund’s four performances, one to three hours long and open to the public, she has activated the balls through a series of physical tasks and repetitive actions.
 ‘1000 Wooden Balls’ was performed during the autumn and early winter of 2015 at 100 North Water Street, Peekskill, under the following headings:

 December 5th: ‘Leaving A-B'

 Haslund’s re-enactments within a contemporary urban environment bring an important sense of vitality to ‘1000 Wooden Balls’.
 Through the history of BEDT Haslund has created a piece where attitudes and initiatives towards urban space are challenged.
 Her performances reflect upon current events such as gentrification, migration, and displacement – all themes present at the very heart of the Peekskill community.

 Supported by the Danish Arts Foundation

-Hudson Valley Center for Contemporary Art, Peekskill
+Hudson Valley MOCA, Peekskill

 ISCP International Studio and Curatorial Program, NYC